 The EAR Program strives to develop partnerships with the public and private sectors, because the very nature of the EAR Program is to apply ideas across traditional fields of research and stimulate new approaches to problem solving.
-Through eight solicitations, the EAR Program has awarded 79 projects involving both government and academic researchers.
-These projects represent the investment of \$76 million in FHWA funds and leverage \$28 million in matching funds.
+Through 11 solicitations over the past decade, the EAR Program has awarded 88 projects involving both government and academic researchers, 19 of which are ongoing.
+These projects represent the investment of \$88 million in FHWA funds and leverage \$28 million in matching funds.

 The EAR Program bridges basic research (e.g., academic work funded by National Science Foundation grants) and applied research (e.g., studies funded by State departments of transportation).
 Research may improve the understanding of phenomena that can accelerate or allow for new lines of applied research.
-For example, EAR Programfunded projects are researching methods for automating analysis of video data that will provide researchers new tools for understanding driver behavior in order to increase roadway safety and mobility.
+For example, investigators for EAR Program-funded projects are researching methods for automating analysis of video data that will provide researchers new tools for understanding driver behavior in order to increase roadway safety and mobility.